Nablaaa/ROS2/README.md

 # make it excecutive VERY IMPORTANT
 chmod +x my_first_node.py
 ```
-7. Write the code for the node
+7. Write the code for the node, add the reference to the setup.py and load dependencies (if necessary) in package.xml
 8. Build everything in development mode
 ```bash
 colcon build --symlink-install